bjherger/blog_posts/founding_ds_team/founding/Playbook: Founding an ML practice.md

 ### Augment, not replace

 It's easy to fear being replaced by the machines.
-Before calling the old staff luddites, help them to realize that in general, your team will augment and streamline their role, rather than replace it.
+Before calling the old staff luddites, help them to realize that in general, your team will augment and streamline their role, rather than replace them.
 Most of my data science projects have alleviated the boring part of other's roles, and allowed them to leverage their specialized skill sets.

 For example, a recent project allowed lawyers to spend less time sorting mail, and more time practicing law.
 Another great case study was security analysts to spend more time evaluating trends, and less time scrolling through email logs.

 ### Tribal knowledge

-While Data Science is the hot new skillset, there's still a lot of value in the domain (tribal) knowledge your company has built up.
+While Data Science is the hot new skill set, there's still a lot of value in the domain (tribal) knowledge your company has built up.
 Whether it's knowing that `cdt` really means `charge_off_date`, or that the company's proxy requires voodoo witchcraft to work, there's a lot that the existing staff can teach your new team.
 Embrace this help, don't fight it.

+Just as your peers are learning about Data Science from you and your team, find ways to learn from the old guard.

 ### Embedded vs monolith

 One of the largest ongoing discussions in the Data Science (other than [tabs vs. spaces](https://www.businessinsider.com/tabs-vs-spaces-from-silicon-valley-2016-5)) is whether data science teams should be embedded (with data scientists on each product team) or monolithic (with all data scientists on one team).

-Embedded data science teams allow data scientists to build product knowledge and specialization, and the data scientists' goals aligned with product goals.
-Monolithic data science teams make standardized workflows and skillsets, provide Data Scientists with a brain trust of peers.
+Embedded data science teams allow data scientists to build product knowledge and specialization, and keep the data scientists' goals aligned with product goals.
+Monolithic data science teams enable more standardized workflows and skillsets, and provide Data Scientists with a brain trust of peers.

-A popular approach get's the best of both worlds by hiring Data Scientists into a Data Science 'guild', providing regular Data Science guild meetings, and deploying Data Scientists to different product teams.
+A popular approach gets the best of both worlds by hiring Data Scientists into a Data Science 'guild', providing regular Data Science guild meetings, and deploying Data Scientists to different product teams.

 ### Project planning

-The most common misconception I've seen is running Data Science teams like Software Engineering teams.
+The most common mistake I've seen is running Data Science teams like Software Engineering teams.
 While there is a lot of overlap, generally software teams are able to define their features and milestones at the start of a project.
 Data Science projects tend to be less linear, with scope evolving as data quality, research, and model training inform future iterations.